xmos/lib_board_support/doc/rst/lib_board_support.rst

 This section contains the details of the API support by `lib_board_support`.
 The API is broken down into 2 sections:

-1. Boards: This includes subdirectories for each supported board which need to be included in your application.
+1. `Boards`: This includes subdirectories for each supported board which need to be included in your application.
-2. Drivers: This includes sources for configuring peripheral devices which may be on one or more of the supported boards.
+2. `Drivers`: This includes sources for configuring peripheral devices which may be on one or more of the supported boards.

 Common API
 ==========

-This section contains the list of supported boards, one of which needs to be globally defined as ``BOARD_SUPPORT_BOARD`` in your project.
+This section contains the list of supported boards, one of which needs to be globally defined as ``BOARD_SUPPORT_BOARD`` in the project.

 .. doxygengroup:: bs_common
    :content-only: